codecraftuk/codecraftuk.github.io/blog/_posts/2021-01-21-book-club-entries.md

 * "Essentialism: The Disciplined Pursuit of Less" by Greg McKeown
 * "Thinking in Systems: A Primer" by Donella H. Meadows, Diana Wright
 * "Extreme Programming Explained: Embrace Change" by Kent Beck, Cynthia Andres
-* "Escaping the Build Trap: How Effective Product Management Creates Real Value" by Melissa Perr
+* "Escaping the Build Trap: How Effective Product Management Creates Real Value" by Melissa Perri
-* Life in Code: A Personal History of Technology" by Ellen Ullman
+* "Life in Code: A Personal History of Technology" by Ellen Ullman
 * "Alice and Bob learn Application Security" by Tanya Janca
 * "Technically Wrong, Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech" by Sara Wachter-Boettcher
 * "Invisible Women: Exposing Data Bias in a World Designed for Men" by Caroline Criado Perez
-* You Look Like a Thing and I Love You" by Janelle Shane
+* "You Look Like a Thing and I Love You" by Janelle Shane
   * Subtitle: How Artificial Intelligence Works and Why It's Making the World a Weirder Place

 #### Podcasts